sonjaka/graph-rewriting-as-a-service/README.md

 If using VSCode you can instead run the VSCode-Task `Start dev environment` as a shortcut.

 ## Documentation
 For documentation of the rewrite and instantiation rules, please refer to the [Wiki](https://github.com/sonjaka/graph-rewriting-as-a-service/wiki).

-## API Collection
+## Demos

-This repository contains a collection of usage examples for the API endpoints.
+The demos and examples use .http files to define example requests that can be sent to the development server.
-These can be run from VS Code with the [httpYak VSCode Extension](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac), or through [httpYak on the CLI](https://httpyac.github.io/guide/installation_cli.html).
+These can be run from VS Code with the [httpYak VSCode Extension](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac).
+IntenlliJ natively supports http files. httpYak also provides a CLI tool: [httpYak on the CLI](https://httpyac.github.io/guide/installation_cli.html).

+### Demos
+This repository contains three demos for graph rewriting requests.
+They can be found in the /demo folder.

+#### Sierpinsky-Triangles
+Creates the third generation of a sierpinsky triangle through simple transformation rules.
+A simple http-File to execute and send to the server.

+#### UML to Petrinet
+Genereates a Petrinet from the given UML diagram hostgraph and transformations rules.
+A simple http-File to execute and send to the server

+#### TicTacToe
+A very simple TicTacToe game againt a computer player powered by graph transformations.
+This testcase consists of a very basic web app built on the Vue.js Framework.
+You can install the project by first running `npm install`, then `npm run dev`.

 ## SwaggerUI / OpenAPI